Han1-Chri5/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 10-Program that adds two integers and returns the result
 # 11-Program that prints all natural numbers from n to 98
 # 12-Program that prints the n times table starting with 0
+# 13-Program that prints the sum of all the multiples of 3 or 5 below 1024